-Although not born in New Hampshire or having spent my childhood Summers in the Granite State (it was usually spent at Nickerson State Park on the Cape), when my employer Data General broke ground in Durham New Hampshire for a new R&D facility in 1986, a little voice inside me said "Go North young man, New Hampshire is where you belong"
+Although not born in New Hampshire or having spent my childhood Summers in the Granite State (it was usually spent at Nickerson State Park on Cape Cod), when my employer Data General broke ground in Durham New Hampshire for a new R&D facility in 1986, a little voice inside me said "Go North young man, New Hampshire is where you belong"

 I spent 10 years in Milton Mills, sharing the beauty of the Beaches, Lakes and Mountains with my family.
-As an elected Library Trustee for the Milton Free Public Library and member of the Milton Historical Society, I discovered the amazing history of New Hampshire.
+As an elected Library Trustee (50 Vote Landslide) for the Milton Free Public Library and member of the Milton Historical Society, I discovered the amazing history of New Hampshire.

 - The First settlement at Odiorne Point